Feeling Minnesota: Plot

-Ex-stripper Freddie Clayton (Cameron Diaz) is marrying her husband Sam (Vincent D'Onofrio) to repay a debt owed to nightclub owner Red (Delroy Lindo).
-When Freddie meets Jjaks (Keanu Reeves), Sam's brother, they instantly fall in love.
+Ex-stripper Freddie Clayton is marrying Sam to repay a debt owed to nightclub owner Red.
+At the wedding, Freddie meets Jjaks, Sam's brother, and they instantly fall in love.
 Jjaks and Freddie decide to run off together, eventually staying in a motel.
 After realizing that they do not have any money, Freddie and Jjaks decide to go back and steal some of Sam's money.
 Sam catches Jjaks in the act and they fight.
 After escaping, Jjaks returns to the motel, unaware that Sam has been following him.
 After Jjaks passes out due to the fight, Sam ends up shooting Freddie in the stomach in Jjaks's car, and tries to frame the killing on him by returning Freddie's body to the motel room along with the murder weapon.

 The next morning, Jjaks awakens, unable to recall anything that happened after his fight with Sam.
 Seeing Freddie's body in the room along with the gun, he briefly thinks that maybe he killed Freddie.
 After being tipped off by Sam, the police arrive but Jjaks hastily avoids capture, driving Freddie's body to a remote area in the woods to lay her to rest.
 All the while, Sam has been watching these events from afar, hoping for Jjaks's arrest.

-Sam now calls a friend, Detective Ben Costikyan (Dan Aykroyd), who promptly arrests Jjaks.
-The trio, along with Costikyan's partner Lloyd (David Alan Smith), drive to where Freddie was supposedly buried.
+Sam now calls a friend, Detective Ben Costikyan, who promptly arrests Jjaks.
+The trio, along with Costikyan's partner Lloyd, drive to where Freddie was supposedly buried.
 However, upon arrival, they are unable to find her.
 Angered at Sam for misleading him, Costikyan drives off with Lloyd, leaving the brothers beside the road.